Skip to main content

 User scopeDomain restrictionVisible resources

-Operates IoT network in GermanyEMEA/Germany- Base stations, devices and multicast groups associated with the EMEA/Germany domain.
+Operates IoT network in GermanyEMEA/Germany- Base stations, devices, multicast groups and connections associated with the EMEA/Germany domain.

-Operates IoT network in USAUSA- Base stations, devices and multicast groups associated with the USA/East-Coast domain or the USA/West-Coast domain.
+Operates IoT network in USAUSA- Base stations, devices, multicast groups and connections associated with the USA/East-Coast domain or the USA/West-Coast domain.

-Operates IoT network worldwideNo domain restriction- All base stations, devices and multicast groups regardless of associated domains.
+Operates IoT network worldwideNo domain restriction- All base stations, devices, multicast groups and connections regardless of associated domains.

 Advanced segregation with more than one domain group